thoughtworksarts/thoughtworksarts.github.io/app/_projects/salaf.markdown

 description : A collection of synthetically generated images and animations constructing Nouf Aljowaysir’s genealogical journey in the Middle East

+thumb-alt   : A grid of small black and white profile images

 image       : /images/projects/salaf/og.jpg

 artist      : Nouf Aljowaysir